pabsan-0/nvds-performance/README.md

 Should run out of the box on [NVDS-Lite](https://bitbucket.org/fadacatec-ondemand/nvds-lite/src/master/) environment.

-## Default pipelines
+## Sample pipelines

 Three directories are included in here, each holding the same pipeline with a different number of input sources.

-- `x-raw`: these pipelines grab frames uncompressed, as raw video
+- [x-raw](https://bitbucket.org/fadacatec-ondemand/nvds-performance/src/master/x-raw/): these pipelines grab frames uncompressed, as raw video
-- `jpeg`: these pipelines grab frames in compressed jpeg format
+- [jpeg](https://bitbucket.org/fadacatec-ondemand/nvds-performance/src/master/jpeg/): these pipelines grab frames in compressed jpeg format
-- `jpeg-sync`: these pipelines grab frames in compressed jpeg format and then force `nvdsmux` to sync all cameras before batching
+- [jpeg-sync](https://bitbucket.org/fadacatec-ondemand/nvds-performance/src/master/jpeg-sync/): these pipelines grab frames in compressed jpeg format and then force `nvdsmux` to sync all cameras before batching

 See the benchmarking results for these in their respective folders.